LIMITED TIME OFFER BLACK FRIDAYsale

 How Much Fat Should You Eat Daily?

-Most dietary guidelines suggest between 20 to 35 percent of your daily calories should be fat.
+Most dietary guidelines suggest between 20-35% of your daily calories should be fat.
 Eating less fat may help you lose weight, but it doesn’t necessarily mean that it’s good for your health.
 Instead of reducing fat intake, pay more attention to the type of fat you eat, as well as where the rest of your calories come from.

 Unsaturated fats provide the essentials you need from fat and can help to improve health in the process.